Who can see the media details page?

 - Edit Details - Opens the Edit Details dialog box where you can enter/edit a Title, Description, and Tags for the media.
 See also Editing Media Name and Description.

 - Make A Copy - Creates a copy of the media that you now own.
-The copy appears in your library with your name as owner.
+The copy appears in your library with your name as the owner.
 See also Creating Copies of Media.

 - Download - Allows you to download a copy of the media to your local drive.
 If it is a video, you are asked to make selections regarding video, quality, or download only audio of the file.
 You can also use the links to the processed and source files located in the bottom right section of the Media Details page to download files locally.
 See also Downloading Content to your Computer.